poiyomi/PoiyomiDocs/docs/general/alt-versions.md

 ## Lil Fur

 - `.poiyomi/Poiyomi Toon + Lil Fur`
+- `.poiyomi/Poiyomi Toon + Lil Fur Two Pass`

 Similar to Poiyomi Fur, but instead uses the same simulation technique on LilToon's Fur Shader.
 See [Lil Fur](/docs/extended-features/lilfur.md) for more details.

-Like Poiyomi Fur, Lil Fur can have a significant performance impact.
+The Lil Fur shader uses a separate pass for the fur shading, meaning it does not stack with other Poiyomi features.
+However, this shader may have a performance impact.